Drain Field Repair & Restoration

 Our Drain Field Repair & Restoration Process

-Drain field restoration is a structured, methodical process.
+Drain field restoration is a structured, methodical process based on proven techniques.
 A-1 Bill Gibson Septic Service follows a proven sequence to return your leach field to active, functional status.

 Step 1 — Initial Site Assessment We begin with a thorough inspection.
 Our technicians locate the septic tank, distribution box, and lateral lines using as-built drawings and electronic locators.
-We check tank levels, inspect baffles and effluent filters, and note any surface indicators of failure.
+We check tank levels, inspect baffles and effluent filters, track any surface indicators of failure, and gather all relevant information about your system.

 Step 3 — Jetting and Biomat Treatment High-pressure jetting scours the interior walls of perforated pipes and dislodges sediment from the gravel bed.
 We then introduce professional-grade bioaugmentation additives and bacterial cultures to accelerate decomposition of the biomat layer.

 Step 4 — Excavation and Component Replacement When pipes have collapsed or the aggregate has failed, we trench out damaged sections and install new perforated pipe, fresh gravel or drainrock, and geotextile fabric.
-We replace cracked D-boxes, broken float switches, and deteriorated fittings.
+We minimize digging where possible and replace cracked D-boxes, broken float switches, and deteriorated fittings.

 Step 5 — Backfill, Grading, and System Commissioning We backfill all excavated areas with approved material, grade the surface for proper drainage away from the field, and commission the restored system.
-Final testing confirms that effluent disperses evenly across all laterals and the drain field operates at designed capacity.
+Final testing confirms that effluent disperses evenly across all laterals and the drain field operates at designed capacity, helping extend the life of your system.

 Brands We Use